Net-Maker/net-maker.github.io/content/authors/admin/_index.md

 ## About Me

-I'm now a visiting student in Westlake University, supervised by xiuyuliang[<a herf="endless.do">endless.do</a>].
+I'm now a research assistant in Westlake University, supervised by xiuyuliang[<a herf="endless.do">endless.do</a>].
-      My resarch interest is NeRF,Implicit Representation,3D Human Avatar.
+      My resarch interest is Computer Graphic, Implicit Representation and 3D Human Avatar.
       I am interested in developing programs with computer vision techniques too.
-      I had been doing resarch for NeRF and 3D HumanReconstruction for two years.